Common Cloud-Native Security Misconfigurations & Fixes

 Cloud configuration errors are a major concern for modern DevOps teams, introducing a new attack surface with numerous potential points of vulnerability.
 Read on to discover some of the most common errors and learn how to resolve them.

-Cloud configuration errors are a significant concern for stakeholders invested in modern DevOps processes, thanks to the quantity of cloud-native software used in production environments these days (think of microservices, as well as serverless and containerized workloads such as Kubernetes).
+Cloud configuration errors are a significant concern for stakeholders invested in modern DevOps processes, thanks to the quantity of cloud-native software used in production environments these days (think of microservices, as well as serverless and containerised workloads such as Kubernetes).
 Misconfigured cloud environments can result in everything from poor performance, to system downtime, to data breaches.

 Cloud-native architectures mean the introduction of new attack surfaces.
 Complex architectures with various network stack components can be involved in volatile Kubernetes pod scenarios, microservices architectures primarily relying on API-based integration across systems, or applications running outside the managed cloud environment.